 Your MTH locomotive will operate on conventional DC track voltage also.
-However, functions such as blowing the whistle, ringing the bell, and the PSA sounds cannot be initiated in conventional DC.
-Only the steam chuffing sounds with synchronized puffing smoke, squealing brake sounds, and idle sounds will function.
+However, functions such as sounding the horn, ringing the bell and the TAS sounds cannot be initiated in conventional DC.
+Only the diesel engine sounds, smoke, squealing brakes and idle sounds will function.

-Operation of your MTH Proto-Sound 3.0 engine in conventional DC is very similar to operating a conventional AC engine.
+Operation of your MTH Proto-Sound® 3.0 engine in conventional DC is very similar to operating a conventional AC engine.
 As you increase track voltage, engine speed increases.

 As the track voltage is decreased, engine speed is decreased.
 When track voltage polarity is reversed using the polarity or direction switch on the power pack, the engine will run in the opposite direction.
-The electronics in your MTH Proto-Sound 3.0 locomotive are designed to slowly change direction without a need to change the throttle, if you so desire.
+The electronics in your MTH Proto-Sound® 3.0 locomotive are designed to slowly change direction without a need to change the throttle, if you so desire.